-The type of care that focuses on preventing chronic conditions and diseases in the future.
-It includes services such as screening tests for blood pressure, glucose, cholesterol and exams such as mammograms and colonoscopies.
+The type of care that focuses on preventing chronic conditions and diseases.
+It includes services, such as screening tests for blood pressure, glucose and cholesterol, and exams, such as mammograms and colonoscopies.
 Nestlé pays for 100% of your eligible in-network preventive care costs.
-Find more preventive care resources on the Documents page.
+Find preventive care resources on the Preventive Care page.

 Qualified Family Status Change